sansavvy/sansavvy/README.md

  ### What I'm focusing on

- Currently improving my React Skills
+ Currently improving my Front end skills

  Connect with me on Linkedin [here](https://www.linkedin.com/in/santhana-lakshmi-s-177782168/)